tkrebs/ep3-bs/README.md

 More features may be explored via our website (http://bs.hbsys.de/) or simply by downloading and trying the system yourself.

-## Documentation and installation
+## Documentation

+- Installation instructions can be found in [INSTALL.md](https://github.com/tkrebs/ep3-bs/blob/master/INSTALL.md)
+- Update instructions can be found in [UPDATE.md](https://github.com/tkrebs/ep3-bs/blob/master/UPDATE.md)

-Documentation and installation instructions can be found in the following directory:
+Further documentation and technical details can be found in the following directory:

 ```
 data/docs/